behaverse/schemas/bcsvw/README.md

 ### `document_bcsvw(csv_filename, data, column_descriptions, pretty_name, description)`

-Documents a data frame by generating BCSVW metadata and inferring types from the R data frame.
+Documents a data frame by generating bcsvw metadata and inferring types from the R data frame.

 **Inputs:**
 - `csv_filename`: Name of the CSV file this metadata describes